How to Apply Iron-On Patches

-- ✔ Water (only if your iron requires it — steam OFF)
+- ✔ Water only if your iron requires it — keep steam OFF

-1) Preheat: Set the iron to the highest safe temperature for your garment.
-Turn steam off.
+1) Preheat: Set your iron to the highest temperature safe for the fabric.
+Always turn steam off.

-2) Lay flat: Place the garment on a stable, heat‑resistant surface.
-Smooth out wrinkles.
+2) Lay Flat: Place the garment on a stable surface and smooth out wrinkles for even pressure.

 Position

-Place the patch exactly where you want it.
-Check alignment before heating.
+Place your patch exactly where you want it.
+Double-check alignment before you start heating.

 Protect

-Cover with a thin cloth or baking paper to avoid shine and overheating.
+Cover the patch with a thin cloth or parchment paper to protect colors and avoid scorching.

 Press

-Press firmly for 15–30s with dry heat.
-Don’t slide the iron — keep it still.
+Apply firm, steady pressure for 15–30 seconds using dry heat.
+Don’t move the iron — keep it still for best adhesion.

 Seal Edges